 Remuneration Description Timing Basic salary Part of gross salary package for Executive Directors only.
-Paid monthly during the financial year Reflects the insurance industry competitive salary package and the extent to which the Company's objectives have been met for the financial year 13th month salary Part of gross salary package for Executive Directors only Paid last month of the financial year Director fees Allowances paid to Non-Executive Directors Paid during the year Travelling allowances Allowances paid to Non-Executive Directors that reside outside Nigeria Paid during the year Sitting allowances Allowances paid to Non-Executive Directors only for sitting at board meetings and other business meetings Paid during the year
+Paid monthly during the financial year Reflects the insurance industry competitive salary package and the extent to which the Company's objectives have been met for the financial year 13th month salary Part of gross salary package for Executive Directors only Paid last month of the financial year Share based payments The amount of this remuneration to Executive directors is subject Based on vesting to achieving specific quantifiable targets, aligned directly with conditions as shareholders' interests. stipulated in the scheme documents Director fees Allowances paid to Non-Executive Directors Paid during the year Travelling allowances Allowances paid to Non-Executive Directors that reside outside Paid during the year Nigeria Sitting allowances Allowances paid to Non-Executive Directors only for sitting at Paid during the year board meetings and other business meetings